ToolShedTested

 Universal blades or StarlockPlus?

-Universal blades are cheaper (Diablo 5-pack at $15), work with nearly every tool in the market, and are widely available at any hardware store.
+Universal blades are cheaper (Diablo 5-pack at the current retailer price), work with nearly every tool in the market, and are widely available at any hardware store.
 StarlockPlus blades (Bosch and licensed partners) cost more but hold more securely and cut more cleanly.
 For homeowners, universal is the right answer.
 For pros doing production work, StarlockPlus earns its premium.

 How long does a blade last?

 A standard wood-cutting blade lasts 15-25 flush cuts in softwood, 8-12 in hardwood.
 A grout-removal blade lasts 10-15 linear feet of 1/4" grout line.
 A metal-cutting blade lasts 3-5 cuts through 16-gauge steel.
-Do not force a dull blade -- it cuts slower, heats up, and can chatter.
-At $2-4 per blade, replacement is cheap.
+Do not force a dull blade -- it cuts slower, heats up, and can chatter. at the current retailer price per blade, replacement is cheap.

 Our Picks, Reviewed